discarbon/discarbon-generalized-smart-contract/docs/disCarbonSwapAndRetire.md

 > disCarbon generalized swap and retire contract

-This contract exchanges the coins/tokens of the users for carbon         tokens (NCT) and redeems them for an underlying project token and         retires them.
+This contract exchanges the coins/tokens of the user for carbon         tokens (NCT) and redeems them for an underlying project token and         retires them.
 It also keeps track on the cumulative retirements of         each address.